Jumpin' Jack Flash: Aretha Franklin version

-In 1986, the song's title was used for the Whoopi Goldberg film Jumpin' Jack Flash.
+In 1986, the song's title was used in the end credits for the Whoopi Goldberg film Jumpin' Jack Flash.
 In addition to the Rolling Stones' version of the song, the film features Aretha Franklin's cover version in which Ronnie Wood and Richards play guitar, and Franklin plays piano.
 This version is characterised by influences from the popular black music scene.
 Only the Rolling Stones' version is on the film's original soundtrack recording.